pyecharts/pyecharts/README.md

 All chart classes in pyecharts implement the `_repr_html_` interface about [IPython Rich Display](http://ipython.readthedocs.io/en/stable/config/integrating.html#rich-display) .

+In the case of online jshost mode,you can also download as some file formats (ipynb/py/html/pdf) and run without jupyter notebook enviromnment.

 ### Integrate With Web Framework

 With the help of pyecharts API,it is easy to integrate pyecharts to your web projects, such as Flask and Django.